XiaolinSong5/statement-frontend/README.md

 resultpageonlinoutput.pdf of resultpagewithinputexample.pdf

 ### Message
-if the processing goes wrong, the error message of some other message can be shown at the end of the page.
+if the processing goes wrong, the error message or some other message can be shown at the end of the page.
 With button "clear" you can clear the messages.

 ### Root files